mandarup/CarND-Traffic-Sign-Classifier-Project/README.md

-# Self-Driving Car Engineer Nanodegree

-## Deep Learning
+Please refer to ``.submissions/`` directory for a jupyter notebook with the final model.

 ---

-## Step 1: Dataset Summary & Exploration
+## Step 1: German Traffic Signs Dataset Summary & Exploration

 The pickled data is a dictionary with 4 key/value pairs: